kbeaverson/pokemon-teambuilder/docs/ood_process/use_cases.md

     - Mutability restored

 ### User selects a regulation for the team
-*Note: the regulation/ruleset will default to an empty field (national dex, essentially), so that initialization of a team doesn't require a regulation be selected beforehand*
+*Note: the regulation/ruleset will default to ~~an empty field (~~national dex or the current competitive regulation,~~, essentially),~~ so that initialization of a team doesn't require a regulation be selected beforehand*
 1. User taps the regulation field for a team in the Teambuilder screen
 2. A dropdown appears that lists all possible competitive rulesets
 3. User selects a ruleset
 4. The selected ruleset is placed in the ruleset field for the team
+    - Any gimmicks that may have been selected when switching to a regulation that disallows it should be set to the default value for each slot as they are disabled
 5. Ruleset validity indicators are enabled, flagging any pokemon/item/move/etc. that is not allowed in the format
     - Red outline, maybe?
 Red glowing exclamation in a circle?
 6. Perform team save flow